Reverse Heart Applique Tutorial (+swing tank pattern)

 I’ve been playing with the hemline and shape of my tank top pattern.
-By widening the bottom and changing the shape of the hem, I’ve come up with a new and really cute version!
+By widening the bottom and changing the shape of the hem, I’ve come up with a new and really cute version.
+I’ve been seeing this hemline all over lately.
+It’s called a shark bite hemline!

 To make the reverse applique, choose a simple shape and follow the directions below.
 (If you want to use the heart shape, download it here.)

-That’s all there is too it.
-It’s actually a lot easier than a regular applique.
+That’s all there is to it.
+It’s actually a lot easier than a regular applique!

 She loves these little kitty stuffed animals!